-The Dudley's are servants who 'came with the house'.
-Although they are supporting characters, they play a crucial roll in the storytelling of Hill House and its history.
+The Dudley's are servants who 'came with the house.'
+Although they are supporting characters, they play a crucial role in the storytelling of Hill House and its history.

-Having been born and raised on the Hill property, Mr. Dudley knows all-to-well what lives within the walls of Hill House and the horrors it's capable of.
+Having been born and raised on the Hill property, Mr. Dudley knows all too well what lives within the walls of Hill House and the horrors it's capable of.

 Main Cast / Characters